thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+03/04/21 Daily data (under the /dailies/ folder) has been added for 3/03 and 3/02, note that some tweets will bleed into the following day due to different timezones captured.

 03/02/21 Daily data (under the /dailies/ folder) has been added for 3/01 and 2/28, note that some tweets will bleed into the following day due to different timezones captured.

 02/28/21 Version 51 of the dataset.
 Dailies have been added for 2/27, 2/26 and 2/25.
 New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
 Note that this is just for illustration and will not download and process the whole dataset for you.